• Skip to main content

 Nutrition

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
-It is always my distinct pleasure to respond to you just as soon as I possibly can.
+Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
+It is always my distinct pleasure to get back with you just as soon as I possibly can!

-1. Melanie McDonald says
+Melanie McDonald says

 I just started making rosettes last year when I stumbled upon a neighbor giving away an iron set.
 They are so easy and fun to make!
 I made 4 varieties last year: regular sugar, cinnamon sugar, powdered sugar, and chocolate dipped!
 YUMMO!
 I have only used vanilla extract, but I LOVE almond flavored anything so I'm going to give this recipe a try this year.
 Thanks!

-• Renée says
+Renée says

 Hi Melanie!